Skip to main content

 Answers to frequently asked questions about research fellowships and residencies offered as part of the Queensland Memory Awards.

 • Australian residents including interstate residents.
-It is expected that a portion of your fellowship or residency will occur onsite at State Library.
+It is expected that a portion of your fellowship will occur onsite at State Library.

-• Applications are accepted from any discipline or professional background for projects that involve research using State Library's collections.
-This includes but is not limited to researchers, artists, creatives, filmmakers, digital media practitioners, musicians and composers, curators and arts professionals, writers, independent scholars and other creators.
+• Applications are accepted from any discipline or professional background for projects that involve research using State Library collections.
+This includes but is not limited to researchers, artists, creatives, filmmakers, digital media practitioners, data scientists, musicians and composers, curators and arts professionals, writers, independent scholars and other creatives.
+Applicants from both academic and non-academic backgrounds are encouraged to apply.

-• Applications from individuals or co-applicants (maximum of two individuals) only are accepted.
+• Applications are accepted from individuals or pairs (maximum two co-applicants).

 • Relevant archives or collections in other cultural institutions and companies can also be used.